USA NPN National Phenology Network

-Asian longhorned beetle Forecast
+Asian Longhorned Beetle Forecast

 As a generalist pest, Asian longhorned beetle poses a great potential threat to eastern forests.
 It is currently contained in four small quarantined areas (two other areas are eradicated).
 Burning firewood where you buy it is critical to stopping the spread of this pest.

-Asian Longhorned Beetle Current Day Forecast.
+Asian Longhorned Beetle Current Day Forecast

-Asian Longhorned Beetle 6-Day Forecast.
+Asian Longhorned Beetle Six-Day Forecast

 Pheno Forecast maps predict key life cycle stages in invasive and pest species, to improve management efficacy.
 For insect pest species, Pheno Forecasts are based on published growing degree day (GDD) thresholds for key points in species life cycles.
 These key points typically represent life cycle stages when management actions are most effective.
 These maps are updated daily and available 6 days in the future.

 Help us improve these maps!
 Our Pheno Forecast map products are still in development, and we seek input on their performance in your area.
-Give your feedback on the sidebar on the right side of this page.
+Give your feedback at the bottom of the page.

 Non-native Asian longhorned beetles (Anoplophora glabripennis) overwinter as both eggs and pupae.
 Adults emerge from pupae in the summer, and are typically active until October.
 Females lay eggs in the bark of trees and larva later emerge from the tree leaving perfectly round exit holes.

 We forecast adult emergence based on growing degree days.
+We also predict the percentage of adults beetles that have emerged.
+Note that the white hatching on the map indicates state boundary lines for states with Asian longhorned beetle detections, and does not indicate quarantine lines.
 If you observe an adult Asian longhorned beetle, report it online immediately to USDA APHIS (or call 1-866-702-9938).
 Treatment of infested trees should always be done by professionals in conjunction with state and national pest management experts.
-Additional resources are available through USDA APHIS, Ohio, New YorkMassachusetts and South Carolina Extension.
+Additional resources are available through USDA APHISOhioNew YorkMassachusetts and South Carolina Extension.

 Phenophase